-Initial Study Checklist 479 N. Pastoria Avenue Office/R&D Development File # 2013-7860 Page 15 of 24
+Initial Study Checklist 815 W. Maude Avenue Office/R&D Development File # 2014-7117 Page 15 of 24

-In addition, existing public transit facilities will serve the site, with a Route 54 bus stop located less than 1/4 of a mile away on Mathilda Avenue, a Mary/Moffett Caltrain shuttle stop 1/3 of a mile away at Mary and Maude Avenues, a Route 32 Community Bus stop located 1/2 a mile away at Mathilda/Indio, the Caltrain Sunnyvale station slightly over 3/4 of a mile away and a Light Rail station located approximately 1-1/2 mile away.
+In addition, existing public transit facilities will serve the site, with a Route 54 bus stop located approximately a 1/4 of a mile away on Mathilda Avenue, a Mary/Moffett Caltrain shuttle stop 1/4 of a mile away at Mary and Maude Avenues, a Route 32 Community Bus stop located 1/2 a mile away at Mathilda/Indio, the Caltrain Sunnyvale station slightly over a mile away and a Light Rail station located approximately 1-3/4 mile away.
 The new public sidewalk along the project frontage will also help to enhance pedestrian amenities.
-Bike lanes extend near the site to the intersection of Maude and Pastoria, and bike lanes will soon be constructed on Mathilda Avenue to Maude Avenue and Maude Avenue between Pastoria and Mathilda.
+Bike lanes exist along the Maude Avenue frontage.